Getting Data to Rowsandall.com

 - The body of the email may contain some magic commands (see below).

-So all you do is send your email, and within 5 to 10 minutes you will get a confirmation email with a link to your workout.
+So all you do is send your email, and within a few minutes your workout will be on Rowsandall.com.
+If you have checked “Receive Notifications” in your user settings, you will get a confirmation email with a link to your workout.

 As many rowing apps (CrewNerd, BoatCoach, Painsled, NK mobile app) allow you to send data per email, this is a great way to get your workout in the processing queue before you take a shower.
 Once you are done showering, the workout is already on the site for you to work with, thus eliminating the process of booting up your computer, downloading files to your desktop, and then uploading them to rowsandall.com.